Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 The implementation of the samplers can be found at `ml-agents-envs/mlagents/envs/sampler_class.py`.

-### Defining a new sampler method
+### Defining a New Sampler Type

-Custom sampling techniques must inherit from the *Sampler* base class (included in the `sampler_class` file) and preserve the interface.
+If you want to define your own sampler type, you must first inherit the *Sampler* base class (included in the `sampler_class` file) and preserve the interface.
 Once the class for the required method is specified, it must be registered in the Sampler Factory.

 This can be done by subscribing to the *register_sampler* method of the SamplerFactory.
 The command is as follows:

 `SamplerFactory.register_sampler(*custom_sampler_string_key*, *custom_sampler_object*)`

-Once the Sampler Factory reflects the new register, the custom sampler can be used for resampling `Reset Parameter`.
-For demonstration, lets say our sampler was implemented as below, and we register the `CustomSampler` class with the string `custom-sampler` in the Sampler Factory.
+Once the Sampler Factory reflects the new register, the new sampler type can be used for sample any `Reset Parameter`.
+For example, lets say a new sampler type was implemented as below and we register the `CustomSampler` class with the string `custom-sampler` in the Sampler Factory.

 ```python
 class CustomSampler(Sampler):